Ybor City Cigar Festival

 In 2016, they knocked it out of the park with nearly 10,000 people in attendance, making it the largest cigar festival in the world!
 With the leading cigar industry families, Arturo Fuente Cigar Company and J.C.
 Newman Cigar Company, as presenting sponsors, helped drive in cigar aficionados, Ybor supporters, local families, history enthusiasts, and out-of-town visitors worldwide!
 The cigar festival carried the "BEST" cigars from around the world, and cigar lovers could find the most famous and the rarest cigars and some "Boutique" cigars they had never experienced!

-Since 2016, the Ybor City Cigar Festival has brought close to 100,000 people to Ybor City, not to mention the millions of dollars it has brought to the business in Tampa.
+From 2016 to today, the Ybor City Cigar Festival has brought close to 200,000 people to Ybor City and millions of dollars to the business in Tampa.

 This year's 2024 Ybor City Cigar Festival continues in Centennial Park on Sunday, December 8, 2024.